What is the best direction for solar panels to face?

 If your budget allows, consider solar panel tracking systems.
 They can improve a system’s output by ensuring constant, direct exposure to the sun, both during the day and across seasons.
 Axis trackers generate more electricity by using about the same amount of space as fixed systems.

 However, it’s important to note that solar trackers are expensive.
-While a standard 4 kW fixed solar panel system costs about $10,000 ($2.50/watt) after incentives, a single-axis tracking system that can produce the same amount of power - such as the Smartflower - will cost roughly double that, or $20,000
+While a standard 4 kW fixed solar panel system costs about $11,400 ($2.85/watt) after incentives, a single-axis tracking system that can produce the same amount of power - such as the Smartflower - is $20,000, or almost double that.

 The easiest way to adjust for the impact of your roof’s direction (and tilt angle) on your potential solar panel output is by using the SolarReviews calculator.